Family inside a tent

 woman laying down in a tent

-First Up, Tents and Sleeping Gear
+First up, Tents and Sleeping Gear

 This may sound like an opening for a camping for dummies checklist, but picking the correct tent and sleeping gear is almost as important as remembering to put it on your camping packing list in the first place.
 Whilst working out what is a luxury and what is not when looking for a tent and sleeping gear, you need to ask yourself a few questions: